Edgewater, Chicago: Sheridan Road and Edgewater Beach

-LGBT community
+LGBTQ community

 Beginning in the 1990s, Edgewater's population of lesbian couples significantly increased.
 Residents named the relocation of the Andersonville feminist bookstore Women and Children First from Lakeview as a major catalyst, though others also sought to escape gentrification in Lakeview and Lincoln Park.
 Lesbian bars and other lesbian-centered businesses opened in Andersonville, and for a period of time the neighborhood was sometimes referred to as "Girlstown," an alternative to Boystown in Lakeview.
 However, by the late 2000s, rising rents and the subsequent closing of many of those businesses led to a decline in the lesbian population.

 At the time of the 2000 United States Census, the proportion of same-sex couples in Edgewater was 6.6% in the 60660 zip code and 8.0% in the 60640 zip code.
 This compares with the US national average of 1.1%.
 Starting in the 2000s, rising rent and gentrification in the Lakeview and Boystown neighborhoods caused many LGBT people to move further north.
 In 2012 Trulia rated Edgewater as one of the ten gayest neighborhoods in America.
 In 2017, Trulia and dating website OkCupid stated that Edgewater had the highest percentage of gay single people in the city, more than Lakeview and Hyde Park/Kenwood.